 Which Macs support Sidecar?

 Apple's Sidecar feature needs Macs that run with Skylake processors and later.
-You'll also need to be running MacOS 10.15 Catalina.
+You'll also need to be running MacOS 10.15 Catalina or later.
 Here is a list of the Macs that support Sidecar:

 - MacBook introduced in 2016 or later